AndSt/AndSt.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 HI!
-I'm Andy, a PhD student at the Digital Text Sciences group lead by Professor Benjamin Roth.
+I'm Andy, a PhD student at the Digital Text Sciences group led by Professor Benjamin Roth.
 The group is located within the data mining chair at the University of Vienna.
 Within my research I want to investigate how to use available human intuitions and heuristics to guide learning algorithms.
-In order to achieve that, my current research interests include weakly supervised learning, causal inference and contrastive learning.
+Most recently I move my focus to thinking about how to apply ideas from weak supervision to generative language models.
 Beforehand, I spent two years in industry working on NLP tasks.
-First, as a working student at BMW, applying NLP to multiple automotive use cases, and then at Check24 workin on various information extraction and classification tasks within the financial and insurance domains.
+First, as a working student at BMW, applying NLP to multiple automotive use cases, and then at Check24 working on various information extraction and classification tasks within the financial and insurance domains.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.